SmogDr/edar_coursebook/docs/03-rprog2.md

 |`..`      |One directory up from current working directory   |
 |`../..`   |Two directories up from current working directory |

 These can help you keep pathnames shorter and also help you move "up-and-over" to get to a file or directory that's not on the direct path below your current working directory.

 For example, my home directory is `/Users/johnvolckens`.
 You can use the `list.files()` function to list all the files in a directory.
 If I wanted to list all the files in my `Downloads` directory, which is a direct sub-directory of my home directory, I could use:

 ```
 list.files("~/Downloads")
 ```

-As a second example, say I was working in the working directory `CourseText`, but I wanted to read in the `heat_mort.csv` file that's in the `example_data` directory, rather than the one in the `CourseText` directory.
+As a second example, say I was working in the working directory `CourseText`, (see Figure \@ref(fig:filedirstructure) but I wanted to read in the `heat_mort.csv` file that's in the `example_data` directory, rather than the one in the `CourseText` directory.
 I can use the `..` abbreviation to tell R to look up one directory from the current working directory, and then down within a subdirectory of that.
 The relative pathname